mcogswell/mcogswell.github.com/cat_vis/index.md

 ### Examples

-Now let's use guided backprop to visualize our CNN layer by layer, starting with `conv1` and working up to `fc8`.
-Note that visualizations from previous methods of type 2 are much smaller because they crop out the sections of the image that gray (0 "gradient").
+Now let's use guided backprop to visualize a couple neurons in different layers.
-I leave the whole image intact, which means it's mostly gray, but the location information this preserves will be useful later.
-Here's are visualizations of two neurons from `conv1`:
+Here are visualizations of neurons 4 and 65 from layer `conv1` (after the ReLU, but not after pooling):

 <figure markdown="1">
 ![conv1](imgs/conv1.png){:.center}